JoelMartinm/U_Food_Marketing_Campaign_Optimization_Project/README.md

 # UFood Marketing Campaign Optimization Project

-## Introduction
+## Introduction</u>
 UFood is Brazil’s leading food delivery app, operating in over a thousand cities and serving nearly one million customers annually.
 With a strong presence in the retail food sector, offering specialty wines, rare meats, exotic fruits, fish, and sweets, UFood’s continued growth depends on its ability to engage and retain a diverse customer base across multiple channels, including physical stores, catalogs, and its website.

-Despite solid revenues and a healthy bottom line over the past three years, UFood faces stagnating profit growth, putting strategic pressure on the marketing department to maximize the return on campaign spending.
-In this context, leveraging data analytics is critical for identifying actionable insights and business opportunities that can revitalize marketing effectiveness and secure UFood’s position as market leader.

 In this open-scope analysis, we draw on a rich dataset of over 2,200 customer records and 39 features spanning demographics, family status, income, purchasing channels, and detailed responses to five marketing campaigns.
 Our objectives are to:

-Uncover the key drivers of campaign engagement and customer value.
+-Uncover the key drivers of campaign engagement and customer value.

-Propose actionable, behavior-based customer segments.
+-Propose actionable, behavior-based customer segments.

-Visualize patterns and cause-and-effect relationships to support both technical and business decision-makers.
+-Visualize patterns and cause-and-effect relationships to support both technical and business decision-makers.

-Provide data-driven recommendations to optimize campaign performance and resource allocation.
+-Provide data-driven recommendations to optimize campaign performance and resource allocation.

 By integrating advanced Python analytics (Pandas, Seaborn, Matplotlib) with clear business reasoning, this project delivers insights and recommendations that support both marketing strategy and UFood’s long-term growth.